MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-text-to-speech-ux-guidelines.md

    This is mostly to keep cognitive load low.
 Users should be able to read an entire message effortlessly.

    - Make replies relevant to gameplay and its category.
-   - Use short phrases, and one-syllable words, that are most commonly used in your game.
+   - Use short phrases and one-syllable words that are most commonly used in your game.
    - Use words that you can instantly visualize.

 4. **Use humor**
    *Banter* is a common form of taunting that addresses players in a friendly manner.
-This is different from *griefing*, where, all too often, users are harassed.
+This is different from *griefing*, where all too often, users are harassed.
 If replies are clever, relevant, and varied, some users may not resort to inappropriate choices.

 5. **Be relative to skill and progress**